 These monuments contribute to the unique historical, architectural and artistic image of the Northern Capital of Russia.

-For your information there are more than 53 monuments in St Petersburg made from superb granite, marble, bronze and iron, perhaps even more if we count those erected inside the imperial palaces or gardens, there is a lot to see.
-So, don't forget to take your camera with you, if you travel to St Petersburg.☺
+You should know that there are more than 53 beautiful monuments in St Petersburg made of superb granite, marble, bronze and iron, perhaps even more if we count those erected inside the Imperial palaces or gardens, so as there is a lot to see don't forget to take your camera with you, if you travel to St Petersburg.☺

-If you like us you enjoy visiting sculptures and statues, and you're wondering what monument to see, then we hope our list below of what we think are the best monuments in St Petersburg, including famous, old and new ones, can be helpful.
+If you're wondering what monument to see during your Russian visit, then we hope that our picking list of the best monuments in St Petersburg below, including famous, old and new ones, can be helpful.

 To get started just click on the links below.